Jaylin Williams (gridiron football)

-Jaylin Williams (born February 26, 2000) is an American professional football cornerback/defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+Jaylin Williams (born February 26, 2000) is an American professional football cornerback/defensive back.
 He played college football for the Indiana Hoosiers.

 Early life

 Williams was born in Mississippi on February 26, 2000, and raised by his mother, Roshunda.
 They then moved to Memphis, Tennessee, to live with his stepfather, Frederick, before moving to Texas, California, and back to Texas, where Williams began high school.

 Williams spent his freshman and sophomore seasons at Centennial High School in Frisco, Texas, before returning to the Memphis area, where he attended Germantown High School in Germantown, Tennessee.
 In two seasons on the Germantown football team, he caught 92 passes for 1,968 yards and 22 touchdowns on offense, and tallied 132 tackles, seven interceptions, four forced fumbles, and 23 pass breakups on defense.
 As a senior, Williams was named a first-team all-state selection and the Class 6A All-Region Most Valuable Player after helping the Red Devils win their first regional title since 2003.
 He was selected to play in the 2017 East-West Tennessee All-Star Classic, where he recorded two tackles and three pass breakups.

 Williams committed to play college football at the Indiana University over others schools such as Mississippi State, Ole Miss, Virginia, Wake Forest, and Washington State.